tqa236/cpp_exercism/README.md

 ## TODO

--   Fix code coverage problem
+-   Fix code coverage problem.
+-   Update all exercises remove using declaration usage.
+-   Use only #pragma once